aws-samples/serverless-samples/apigw-log-analytic/README.md

 3. On the left menu, select “Manage Groups”.
 4. Select the “NEW GROUP” button and name the group in the format “<projectName>-Admins” (It is case sensitive).
 Select “CREATE.”
 For example, apiaccesslogs-Admins.
 5. Add yourself as an administrator to the dashboard by selecting the newly created group name, then click “ADD USER.”
 6. Copy the project name without '-Admins' as this is required for the project name parameters in the SAM template.
-It needs to be the exact same name for deployment.
+It needs to be the same name for deployment.

  ![Pre-requisites1](./assets/apigw-log-analytic-prerequisite2.jpg)